Diego-Mancino/Cybersecurity-Writeups/PortSwigger/Basic-SSRF/README.md

 The 'stockApi' parameter was modified to target internal IP addresses.
 Using Burp Intruder, the last octet of the IP address was fuzzed from 1 to 254 to identify internal hosts.

+The application does not properly validate user-supplied URLs, allowing server-side requests to arbitrary internal endpoints.

 ## 🎯 Result

 One of the requests returned a valid response from an internal administrative interface.